Incipium/Anno1800Modding/index.md

 # **Incipium's Anno 1800 Modding Reference**

 This is a guide to my mod, [Incipium's Tweaks and Enhancements](https://www.nexusmods.com/anno1800/mods/15).

-It is also a reference for GUIDs to help other modders or players.
+If you are looking for the GUID Reference page, then go [here](https://incipium.github.io/Anno1800Modding/guid).

 ## How To